(No ratings)

 Licensed In: Minnesota

-Dr. Elissa K. Butler, MD MPH is associated with these hospitals and organizations:
+Dr. Elissa Kathleen Butler, MD MPH is associated with these hospitals and organizations:

-Dr. Elissa K. Butler, MD MPH does not have any reviews yet, be the first to leave a review of Dr. Elissa K. Butler, MD MPH here: Leave a Review
+Dr. Elissa Kathleen Butler, MD MPH does not have any reviews yet, be the first to leave a review of Dr. Elissa Kathleen Butler, MD MPH here: Leave a Review

 (No ratings)

-Dr. Elissa Butler is a Minneapolis, MN physician who specializes in surgical oncology (cancer surgery), colon & rectal surgery, and pediatric general surgery.
-Areas of expertise for Dr. Butler include colostomy reversal, gallbladder removal surgery (cholecystectomy), and biopsy.
-Dr. Butler is professionally affiliated with the University of Minnesota Physicians.
-She graduated from the University of Minnesota Medical School.
-Her training includes a residency program at a hospital affiliated with SUNY Upstate Medical University.
-Dr. Butler is conversant in French.
+Dr. Elissa Butler is a surgical oncology (cancer surgery) and pediatric general surgery specialist in Minneapolis, MN.
+These areas are among her clinical interests: colostomy reversal, gallbladder removal surgery (cholecystectomy), and inflammatory bowel disease.
+She is affiliated with the University of Minnesota Physicians.
+Dr. Butler graduated from the University of Minnesota Medical School.
+For her professional training, Dr. Butler completed a residency program at a hospital affiliated with SUNY Upstate Medical University.
+She speaks French.